-The 2015 CMA Music Festival actually began before the 2014 Music Fest even took place.
-Tickets are available for purchase more a year in advance and they sell out quickly.
-Buying a ticket gets you into the LP Field shows at night, which is where country’s biggest stars perform, and access to the photo line that runs in front of the stage.
-It also gives you admission into the music city center, where celebrities host meet and greets, you can get free stuff from some of your favorite brands, and see up close and personal performances from a wide array of country music stars.
-Although most daytime events are free to the public during CMA Fest, I highly suggest purchasing a ticket in order to fully experience all that the music festival has to offer.
+2015’s CMA Music Festival actually began before CMA Fest 2014 even took place.
+Tickets are available for purchase more than a year in advance and they sell out quickly.
+Buying a 4-day ticket gets you into the LP Field shows at night (where country’s biggest stars perform) and access to the photo line that runs in front of the stage.
+You also gain admission into Fan Fair X, where celebrities host meet and greets, you can get free stuff from some of your favorite brands, and see up close and personal performances from a wide array of country music stars.
+Although most daytime events are free to the public during CMA Fest, I highly suggest purchasing a 4-day ticket to experience all that CMA Music Fest has to offer.

-With tickets secured, our next step was to find somewhere to stay during the 5-day event (Even though CMA Fest technically only runs Thursday until Sunday, the CMT Awards show on Wednesday unofficially kicks off the week).
-Downtown Nashville, as well as pretty much all surrounding areas, sell out months in advance and are incredibly expensive.
-For the first time, my boyfriend Blake and I decided to try out Airbnb.
+With tickets secured, our next step was to find somewhere to stay during the 5-day event.
+Even though CMA Fest only runs Thursday-Sunday, the CMT Awards show on Wednesday unofficially kicks off the week.
+Hotels in downtown Nashville, as well the surrounding areas, sell out months in advance and are incredibly expensive.
+For the first time, my boyfriend (Blake) and I stayed at an Airbnb.
 I was really nervous to stay at someone’s home but our host seemed nice, had tons of positive reviews, and was in a great location, something that we could not pass up.
-We made our reservation around March and counted down the days until our trip.
+We made our reservation in March and counted down the days until our trip!

 The final step in planning did not happen until almost time for the festival to take place.
 CMA announced the lineup and posted the schedule to their app.
 From here, you can create a custom agenda tailored to which artists you want to see.
-While this seems like an easy task, during the day there are 6 stages with performances running all day long; so narrowing it down can be challenging, especially when you are going with multiple people.
+While this seems like an easy task, during each day of the festival there are six stages with performances running all day long; so narrowing it down can be challenging, especially when you are going with multiple people.
 Blake and I finally agreed on a schedule and we were ready for Nashville!

-The CMT Awards were holding 2 live performances out on Broadway (the main street downtown, also known as the Buckle during CMA Fest), so walking around was pretty much impossible.
+The CMT Awards were holding two live performances out on Broadway (the main street downtown, also known as the Buckle during CMA Fest), so walking around was pretty much impossible.
 The streets were full of people trying to see Kenny Chesney and Darius Rucker.
 Blake and I opted to skip out and eat dinner at Merchant’s.
-Obviously we shared their Duck Fat Tater Tots, yum!
+Obviously we shared their Duck Fat Tater Tots.
+Yum!
 We went to the Tin Roof that night and I loved their décor.
 We called it an early night so we could rest up for the first official day of CMA Fest.

 First thing Thursday morning, Blake and I went to the music city center where Little Big Town cut the ribbon to kick off CMA Fest 2015.
 Afterwards, we headed to the Riverfront Stage where we saw Gary Allan, Montgomery Gentry, and The Cadillac Three.
-It was so hot, that we decided to take a break and cool off inside the city center where we met up with my mom and sister.
-Of course when we arrived, Peyton was in line to meet Chris Carmack, Will Lexington in ABC’s “Nashville” and was Luke Ward in a little show called “The OC”.
-Afterwards, we stood outside Bridgestone Arena to see A Thousand Horses and it was so hot that people were fainting everywhere you looked.
+It was so hot, that we decided to take a break and cool off inside Fan Fair X, where we met up with my mom and sister.
+Of course when we arrived, Peyton was in line to meet Chris Carmack, Will Lexington in ABC’s “Nashville” and Luke Ward in a little show called “The OC”.
+Afterwards, we stood outside of Bridgestone Arena to see A Thousand Horses.
+It was so hot that people were fainting everywhere you looked.
 Stay hydrated people!
 The four of us opted to go rest at our apartment and get ready for the first night of LP Field shows.

-Friday, we were at the Riverfront Stage all day and I have never seen it so packed.
+We spent all day at the Riverfront Stage and I have never seen it so packed.
 People were standing on top of each other, not even kidding.
-Blake and I found a spot on some stairs over the water on the far left corner, right above the bathrooms, and it was perfect, aside from the high temperatures.
-We got to see Kellie Pickler, Eric Paslay, RaeLynn, Chip Esten who plays Deacon on “Nashville”, and Chase Rice.
+Blake and I found a spot on some stairs over the water on the far left corner, right above the bathrooms.
+Aside from the high temperature, it was perfect.
+We got to see Kellie Pickler, Eric Paslay, RaeLynn, Chip Esten (Deacon on “Nashville”), and Chase Rice.
 For dinner, Blake took me across town to Penn Station, my favorite sandwich shop.
 My chicken teriyaki sub was well worth the drive!
-LP Field’s performers were The Band Perry, Maddie & Tae, Lee Brice, Randy Houser, Zac Brown Band, Lady Antebellum, and Luke Bryan.
+LP Field’s Friday night performers were The Band Perry, Maddie & Tae, Lee Brice, Randy Houser, Zac Brown Band, Lady Antebellum, and Luke Bryan.

 The last day of CMA Fest, Blake and I tried to get back into the concert scene.
-We went to see Cole Taylor at the Hard Rock Plaza, but due to the heat, decided to spend the rest of the day sight seeing around Nashville with my mom and sister.
-We had an early dinner at the Melting Pot, one of our favorites, and as usual it was perfect.
-After eating way too much, we headed over to LP Field to enjoy the last night of concerts.
+We went to see Cole Taylor at the Hard Rock Plaza.
+After, we opted to sightsee around Nashville with my mom and sister from the comfort of an air-conditioned vehicle.
+We had an early dinner at the Melting Pot, one of our favorites.
+After eating way too much, we headed over to LP Field to enjoy the last night of CMA Fest.
 Cole Swindell opened, followed by Darius Rucker, Eric Church (my favorite), Keith Urban, and Brad Paisley.
 Afterwards, Blake and I said goodbye to my mom and sister and packed up our apartment.
-CMA Fest 2015 was officially over.
+CMA Music Fest 2015 was officially over.